 - Risk: There is a risk in using WordPress.com as your Blogging Platform.
 They can suspend your blog whenever they think that you are violating their Terms of Service.

-- WordPress.com Branded Link: Only Business Plan users can remove their branded WordPress.com link from their blog.
+- WordPress.com Branded Link: Only Business Plan or above plan users can remove their branded WordPress.com link from their blog.

 - Free plan – Free For Lifetime